Bytez-com/docs/README.md

 # Model Library

-We currently support text generation and chat models.
-See our [model library](https://bytez.com/about) on our website for the full list.
+We currently support 10,000+ open source AI models across 35+ ML tasks.
+See our [model library](https://bytez.com/about) for the full list.

 Here are some models that can be run - with their required RAM.